holochain/docs-pages/src/pages/references/enable-holo.md

 #### Admin API WebSocket access

 Due to the security implications of multi-tenant conductors, `AdminWebsocket` (and some `AppWebsocket`) functionality is not directly exposed to Holo clients.
-Instead, this functionality is exposed via Holo WebSDK methods where appropriate.
+Instead, this functionality is exposed indirectly via Holo WebSDK methods where appropriate.

 ### Membrane proofs

 Holo strongly recommends membrane proof implementations for production or long-running applications.
 However, as noted earlier, Holo installs and runs cells of deployed applications under each host’s agent to provide high-uptime DHT nodes and to serve data to anonymous users and Web2 participants who do not have keys.

-Membrane proofs that restrict this read-only access prevent Holo from providing such affordances for your hApp.
+DNAs that require membrane proofs restrict this read-only access and thus prevent Holo from providing such affordances for your hApp.
 This may be an acceptable trade-off or desired behaviour.
-However, If you want to benefit from always-on nodes and read-only access while having a membrane proof, we you will need to configure your membrane proof logic to allow "unpermissioned" read-only access like below:
+However, If you want to benefit from always-on nodes and read-only access while having a membrane proof, you will need to configure your membrane proof logic to allow "unpermissioned" read-only access like below:

 ```rust
 pub fn is_read_only_proof(mem_proof: &MembraneProof) -> bool {